QuinnLawson/yellow-brick-road/technology.md

 The Future
 ==========

 This document goes into review every 6 months.
 At that point we evaluate the technologies we use and replace them with new technologies that will help us to be more productive, efficient and awesome.
-Here are a few things we may consider implementing in the future.
+Here are a few things we may consider implementing in the future if they evaluate well.

 * [GruntJS]()
 * [Sass]() or [Less]()
 * [Compass]()
 * [Foundation](http://foundation.zurb.com/templates.php)

+##Evaluating New Technologies

+* Does it have favourable peer reviews?
+* Does it appear to be better than how we do things now?
+* Is it open source?
+How active is the developer community?
+How fresh vs. stable is the code base?
+* Does it work in IE8?
+We are some of the few who still care.
+(Bootstrap sliders, for example, does not work in IE8)